 What is the Feast Day of St. Stephen and the Wren Boy Procession?

-In Ireland celebrating the Feast Day of St. Stephen'sis usually accompanied with the Wren Boy Procession.
-Saint Stephen's Day celebrated on December 26th, also know as the Day of the Wrenis a national holiday in Ireland.
+In Ireland celebrating the Feast Day of St. Stephen is usually accompanied by the Wren Boy Procession.
+Saint Stephen's Day celebrated on December 26th, also known as the Day of the Wren is a national holiday in Ireland.

 During Penal times there was a plot in a village against the local soldiers.
 The soldiers were surrounded and about to be ambushed when a flock of wrens pecked on their drums and awakened them in time to defend themselves.
 The plot failed and the wren became known as the "Devil's Bird".

 On Saint Stephen's Day, a procession takes place where a pole with a holly bush is carried from house to house and families dress up in old clothes with blackened faces.
 In the olden days an actual wren bird was killed and placed on the pole.
 This custom has largely disappeared but the tradition of visiting from house to house on St. Stephen's has survived and is a large part of the Irish Christmas celebration today.

 The Feast of the Epiphany and Women's Christmas

 Last but not least a fabulous Irish Christmas tradition that hasn't made its way to the states is called "Women's Christmas".
 In Ireland on January 6th, the Feast of the Epiphany is when traditionally the Irish finish celebrating Christmas.
 It is also known as "Nollaigh na mBean" in Irish or "Women's Christmas".
 Tradition has it that women get the day off and the men of the house get to do the housework, cook, and take down the Christmas decorations.
 Women meet up to go have a day out and treat themselves.